Wrongful Death Attorneys in Lakeland

 - Pain and anguish – If your loved one suffered physically and emotionally because of the injuries and their effects on his life, compensation may be available.

-- Loss of companionship.
-Surviving family members may be able to obtain compensation for the loss of companionship, protection and support of their loved one.
+- Loss of companionship and support – Surviving family members may be compensated for the loss of emotional support, guidance, and protection.

 Experienced Lakeland Attorneys Committed to Helping with Your Wrongful Death Claim

-If your loved one was fatally injured by someone else’s negligent or wrongful actions, the experienced wrongful death attorneys of Dennis Hernandez & Associates, PA want to know what happened so we can help.
-We know how difficult life can be after a loved one dies and want to be by your side helping you handle some of the financial and legal challenges you’re facing.
+If your loved one was fatally injured by someone else’s negligent or wrongful actions, we want to know.
+The experienced wrongful death attorneys of Dennis Hernandez Injury Attorneys can help.
+We know how difficult life can be after a loved one dies.
+We want to be by your side, helping you handle financial and legal challenges.

-At Dennis Hernandez & Associates, we are committed to achieving justice and full and fair compensation for your pain, suffering and losses.
+At Dennis Hernandez Injury Attorneys, we are committed to achieving justice and fair compensation.
+We focus on your pain, suffering, and losses.
 We will:

 - Ensure that all the evidence necessary to prove negligence is collected, examined and presented in a timely manner.